mhucka/mediawiki-google-spreadsheet-extension/README.md

 google-spreadsheet-mw-plugin
 ============================

-A [MediaWiki](http://www.mediawiki.org) plug-in for accessing values in a Google Spreadsheet.
+A [MediaWiki](http://www.mediawiki.org) extension for accessing values in a Google Spreadsheet.
 It provides a tag you can insert into MediaWiki documents; each use of the tag can reference a cell in a Google Docs spreadsheet and return the value in that cell.

 ----
 *Author*: Michael Hucka (http://www.cds.caltech.edu/~mhucka)